vendramin/vendramin.github.io/bachelor_topics.md

 * R. K. Guy.
 Conway’s prime producing machine.
 Math.
 Mag., 56(1):26–33, 1983.

 ---

-### The Jones polynomial

-In 1984 Jones discovered a new invariant of knots.
-The invariant assigns to each oriented knot (or link)
-a Laurent polynomial with integer coefficients.
-This invariant is surprisingly simple and extremely powerful.
-And Jones’ discovery was crucial in solving some old-and-famous 200-years-old conjectures.

-#### References:
-* C. C. Adams.
-The knot book.
-American Mathematical Society, Providence, RI, 2004.
-An elementary introduction to the mathematical theory of knots, Revised reprint of the 1994 original.
-* W. B. R. Lickorish.
-An introduction to knot theory, volume 175 of Graduate Texts in Mathematics.
-Springer-Verlag, New York, 1997.

----

 ### The (curious history of the) Schwartz—Zippel lemma